apptainer/singularity-userdocs/environment_and_metadata.rst

-To ensure containers work correctly, when a host ``PATH`` might contain a lot of host-specific locations that are not present in the container, Singularity will ensure ``PATH`` in the container is set to a default.
+To ensure containers work correctly, when a host ``PATH`` might contain a lot of host-specific locations that are not present in the container, apptainer will ensure ``PATH`` in the container is set to a default.

 .. code-block::